Summer Foundation

 There are a range of factors that currently inhibit effective support provision in SDA which include:

-• limited capacity of many tenants to direct their own support
+- limited capacity of many tenants to direct their own support

-• NDIS funding restrictions governing support in co-located SDA
+- NDIS funding restrictions governing support in co-located SDA

-• lack of innovation (ie support in co-located SDA often closely resembles how support has historically been delivered in group homes)
+- lack of innovation (ie support in co-located SDA often closely resembles how support has historically been delivered in group homes)

-• high workforce turnover
+- high workforce turnover

 These challenges are significantly amplified when the overlay of regional and remote settings is considered.

-What is the project seeking to achieve?
+What was the project seeking to achieve?

 Hear from the Summer Foundation